apache/beam/learning/prompts/documentation-lookup/36_ai_kfp_orchestration.md

 Prompt:
-How can I orchestrate Apache Beam pipelines with KubeFlow?
+How can I orchestrate Apache Beam pipelines with Kubeflow?

 Response:
 You can use Apache Beam for various tasks within your machine learning project, including data validation, preprocessing, model validation, and model deployment and inference.